Jalisco Mexican Food: Dishes that Will Enchant You

 Pozole Jalisciense

 Pozole is one of the most outstanding dishes in Mexican gastronomy.
-Perhaps, it’s one of the most consumed in the country since ancient times.
-Around the Mexican Republic, there are several variations of this dish, and definitely, one of the most outstanding is the Jalisco style.
+Perhaps it’s one of the most consumed in the country since ancient times.
+Around the Mexican Republic, there are several variations of this dish, and one of the most outstanding is the Jalisco style.

 Something important to highlight about this dish is that in Mexico, it is usually consumed much more during the September season since it is much more assimilated with the national holidays, as it is one of the traditional Mexican recipes.

-It is prepared with corn grain, pork meat, and in some versions, chicken or even cauliflower.
-The last one is a great option for those who are not fond of eating animal protein.
-Yes, in Mexico there are different options to eat something healthy and veggie.
+It is prepared with corn grain, pork meat, and, in some versions, chicken or even cauliflower.
+The last one is a great option for those not fond of eating animal protein.
+Yes, in Mexico, there are different options for eating healthy and veggie.
 If the weather in your country is cloudy and cold, you will surely love this extremely tasty dish.
 Check out our pozole article! 🥣

 jalisco mexican food pozole